nagaokakid/comp4710/README.md

 3. passup - perform frequent pattern mining on the pass-up data set
 4. passup_anomaly -

+### activity

+To analyze and visualize the passenger activity data, navigate to the "activity" directory and run the command `python3 main.py`.
+This script processes the passenger activity data to perform various analyses and generate visualizations.
+The output includes:

+- Seasonal trends in passenger activity.
+- Analysis of passenger activity by day type.
+- Trends in passenger activity across different times of the day.
+- Identification of the busiest routes and stops based on average boardings.

 ### passup

 To execute frequent pattern mining operations on the pass-up data set and obtain the results, navigate to the "passup" directory.
 Then, run the command `python3 main.py`.
 Two text files and 3 CSV files will be generated as output in the same directory: